ShivgunGaming/snake-game/README.md

   - Down arrow: Move the snake down
   - Left arrow: Move the snake left
   - Right arrow: Move the snake right
+- Press 'P' to pause and resume the game.
+- Press 'C' to play again after losing.
+- Press 'M' to return to the main menu after losing.
+- Press 'H' to view high scores.
-- Press 'R' to restart the game after it's over.
+- Press 'Q' to quit the game from the main menu.

 ## 🎨 Customization